US President Biden overturns Trump ban on transgender troops | DW | 25.01.2021

 There are around 2,450 transgender personnel currently serving in the US military, according to researchers

-US President Joe Biden has overturned his predecessor's ban on transgender personnel serving in the US military, the new administration said Monday.
+US President Joe Biden has overturned his predecessor Donald Trump's ban on transgender personnel serving in the US military, the new administration said Monday.

 A November 2020 report by the LGBT-rights think tank the Palm Center said the transgender ban had hurt military readiness.